Our Astronomy Club is open to all ages and experience levels!

 Sleeping Arrangements

 If you want to sleep within the Park grounds (at no additional charge!), you can bring a small camper / popup, sleep in your car, pitch a tent or use a hammock.
-The Nature Center will be undergoing remodeling, so we cannot allow sleeping inside.
-If you bring a camper, you can set up in the new, large lot just above the observatories.
+If you bring a camper, you can set up in the large lot just above the observatories.
 If you want to use a generator, please set up in the overflow parking by the Maintenance Building up past the Farmstead Museum.
 If you want to pitch a tent or use a hammock, a great area is uphill, back behind the Zip Line up towards the Maintenance Building.
 This space will be out of the way of the general public and more secluded.
 Please, do not pitch a tent anywhere near the parking lots nor observatory.
 Also make sure tree damage does not occur.
 StarFest is the only event of the entire year in which we allow non-primitive camping.
 The Park does NOT have showers and camp fires are NOT allowed in the Park.

 Pets

-If you have a dog, we are puppy-friendly, but they must be on a leash at all times, cleaned up after and not allowed near any of the animal habitats.
+The park allows dogs, but they must be on a leash at all times, cleaned up after and not allowed near any of the animal habitats nor in any of the buildings.

 Public Park Activities